(Amazon UK link) |

 While Maxine is (I assume) meant to be a caricatured light touch to the book, most of the important characters are three-dimensional and believable.
 I liked the pace of the story, and overall thought it very enjoyable.
 I’m even tempted to get hold of subsequent books in the Katie Parker series, although reviews suggest that they’re not as good as this one.

 Recommended to teenagers or adults, so long as you don’t have a problem with Christian content.
-Links are to paperback editions, but at the time of writing it's still available free for the Kindle.
+No longer free for the Kindle, but inexpensive.
+Also available in paperback form.

 Review copyright 2018 Sue's Book Reviews